laurengordonfahn/hb_read_black_project/README.md

-READ&BLACK
+#READ&BLACK

-Project Decription:
+##Project Decription:

-Read&Black is a news article aggregator.
-Enabling users to get news at their finger tips without having to scour the internet themselves.
+Read&Black is a news article aggregator, which enables users to get news at their fingertips without having to scour the internet themselves.
 This site offers easy access to news from 70 + news sources from around the world.
 Source access is powered through a third party API, News API.
-Users can search for news by country, language,  and by major news topics, such as business, general, music, sports, and gaming.
-Features offered to the user are the ability to build out multiple news pages allowing users to have pages that have specially grouped content.
-News sources can for a particular topic search can be changed dynamically at the click of a button.
+Users can search for news by country, language and by major news topics, such as business, general, music, sports and gaming.
+Features offered to the user are the ability to build out multiple newspapers allowing users to have specially grouped content.
+News sources for a  particular topic search can be changed dynamically at the click of a button.
 Articles of interest can be saved and deleted by choice.

-Prerequesits:
+## Getting Started:

+##Prerequesits:
 1) Pip install will enable installation of the project requriements If you are uncertain if you have this website can help : https://pip.pypa.io/en/stable/installing/